 Upon seeing all this unfold, Constable Davison, with two other officers behind him, ran to the fracas.
 He rushed in, pulled Walker up from the floor, and Walker then stabbed him in the abdomen.
 Davison then tried to strike Walker with his cane, but other patrons interfered, and Walker briefly escaped.
 Davison yelled, “Stop him!
 He stabbed or cut me!”
 Constable Delzell yelled, “He cut me, too.”

 Two other officers, Constable Miller and Deputy Sheriff Charles Broadwell, stopped and arrested Walker.

 Constable Delzell lingered near death for many weeks, but he recovered.

-Constable Davison died at the home of Nathan Marchant (later a Cincinnati Police Court judge), on Seventh Street, on June 25, 1850.
-Constable Dalzell lingered near death for many weeks, but recovered.
+Constable Davison was carried to the home of Nathan Marchant (later a Cincinnati Police Court judge), on Seventh Street.
+His wound involved his stomach, liver, and intestines.
+He died there on June 25, 1849.

-Walker was put on trial for Murder but was not found guilty.
-G. W. Carter prosecuted and four attorneys defended Walker.
-It might as well been five, for in his charge to the jury, Judge P. J. Warden all but directed the jury to acquit the defendant – which they did “after a few moments” of deliberation.
+G. W. Carter prosecuted the case.
+Four attorneys defended Walker, but, according to one newspaper account, it might as well have been five.
+Fellow Democrat, Judge Warden, in charging the jury, all but directed the jury to acquit Walker – which they did “after a few moments” of deliberation.

-This narrative was revised June 22, 2011 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was further researched and revised on May 29, 2019 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society Vice President, with extensive research also conducted by Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
+All rights are reserved to them and the Greater Cincinnati Police Museum.